EugeniyBurmistrov/How-to-create-a-multitenancy-application/Readme.md

 - ##### `GridListEditor` Subfolder

-  This subfolder contains functionality related to default XAF GridListEditor.
+  This subfolder contains functionality related to the default XAF GridListEditor.

-  - `FontSizeController` - Uses the `FontSizeDelta` discussed in the platfrom-agnostic module section to increase the font size in a row cell of an AdvancedBanded Grid
+  - `FontSizeController` - Uses the `FontSizeDelta` discussed in the platfrom-agnostic module section to increase font size in row cells of an AdvancedBanded Grid.

   - `NewItemRowHandlingModeController` - Modifies how new object are handled when a dashboard master detail view (discussed in the platform-agnostic module section) objects are created.